 I'd heard so many stories about coming home to $500 phone bills due to roaming charges people didn't know they were incurring that I kept my phone in airplane mode during my whole first tour.

 Ya sabes (you already know) how I feel about telephone contracts and the major carriers.
 I have described in rather graphic detail my aversion to their small print, hidden charges, marketing practices and their documented data racketeering.
+It’s the only topic that my friends have to scold me for swearing about.

 A new AT&T program is helping me hate at least one carrier a little less.
 The AT&T plan available in Mexico is a no-brainer if you live here over two months at time.